-The journal entries must include your presentation as a professional nurse (Buresh & Gordon, 2000) and your ability to articulate your nursing agency (Buresh & Gordon) to clients or health care workers.
+The journal entries must include your presentation as a professional nurse (Buresh & Gordon, 2006) and your ability to articulate your nursing agency (Buresh & Gordon) to clients.
 Using the following questions, analyze your use of your last name, handshakes, dress, and habits of interaction as a way of developing professional nursing leadership in this context of practice.
 Also, describe opportunities you have had to talk about the agency of nurses so that clients begin to understand the complexity of nursing care and the complexity of the nursing judgments you make.